agentd00nut/midjourney-graph/README.md

 ## Optimizations

-- [] Make an initial pass of reference jobs to remove jobs already in our graph, before starting the depth first search of referral jobs.
-Could reduce calls to midjourney api with larger "jobsPerQuery" settings.
+- [x] ~Make an initial pass of reference jobs to remove jobs already in our graph, before starting the depth first search of referral jobs.
+Could reduce calls to midjourney api with larger "jobsPerQuery" settings.~
-- [] Modify the referral job loop to work on the next "set" of referral jobs as one unit instead of walking depth first down a nodes referral chain...
-Much faster, and utilizes that the job-status api accepts an array of nodes!
+- [x] ~Modify the referral job loop to work on the next "set" of referral jobs as one unit instead of walking depth first down a nodes referral chain...
+Much faster, and utilizes that the job-status api accepts an array of nodes!~

 ## Features

+- [] Imagine prompt input
+- [] Prompt input from files
+- [] Prompt "mixing", prompts from the left file, permutate with modifiers in right file.
+- [] "Job" / "pattern" system...
+"All prompt nodes with <10 predecessors, re-run."
+"All prompt nodes with >=10 predecessors, ensure they have run a v1,v2,v3,v4 job."...
+Ideally this would be a kind of query language syntax
 - [] Max-upscale button (unsure how to know if available)
 - [] **Option to automatically move to `/fast` mode when issuing a "max upscale" command while in `/relax` state.**
 - [] Fast / Relax buttons + show current state.
 - [] Automatically add nodes for issued jobs / "running" nodes, update with progress images if possible.
-- [] Show all running jobs status
+- [x] Show all running jobs status (tried to do this; technically it "works" but MJ only updates once a minute from the bot, so it can really lag our knowledge of running jobs etc.)
 - [] Any sort of "running" indicator
 - [] A second graph view (ideally within the same viewport) showing the chain of reference images for the selected node.
 (All the nodes would _only_ be the image referenced and not the 2x2 grids)
-- [] Hosting (obviously requires the better login managmenet)
+- [] Hosted (obviously requires the better login managmenet)

 ## Unlikely to happen